Remembering, Renewing, and ReweavingRemembering, Renewing, and Reweaving

 In Bangalore, Ritual Alchemist Poornima Sukumar allowed changemakers to practice making south Indian kolams: intricate, symmetrical designs drawn with rice flour or chalk powder, traditionally at the entrance of homes.
 They are a daily ritual in many households, symbolizing welcome, prosperity, and harmony.
 The practice dates back thousands of years, blending art, spirituality, and science.
 In mythology, kolams are said to please Lakshmi, the goddess of wealth, and ward off negative energies.
 The use of rice flour also reflects an offering to small creatures like ants, embodying the principle of coexistence.
 Over time, kolams have evolved into a cultural art form while retaining their deep-rooted spiritual significance.

-Hear Stories and Perspectives on Ecological Belonging From Around the World
+Dive Into Ecological Belonging Stories From Around the World